lmigueldf/doc/guide/windows-guide.md

 $ ./install.sh
 ~~~

-This installs the command-line program `basil` which is used
+This installs the command-line program `devkit` which is used
 create and serve projects.
-To see a list of basil commands,
+To see a list of devkit commands,
 simply run it in your terminal without any arguments:

 ~~~
-$ basil
+$ devkit
 ~~~

-This prints out a list of basil commands.
+This prints out a list of devkit commands.
 You can get
-help for a particular command by typing `basil help [command]`,
+help for a particular command by typing `devkit help [command]`,
 for example:

 ~~~
-$ basil help init
+$ devkit help init
 ~~~

 Some commands also take a `-h` argument to show help.